Visitors Guide A

 Prophylactics designed to minimize these risks aren’t readily available from vending machines in Fiji, and pharmacies close early in the islands, so please plan ahead.
 As Condoman proclaims in a popular local comic strip, “Don’t be shame, be game, protect yourself!” and the Australian ad campaign – “if it’s not on, it’s not on.”

-For international flights, see Air Pacific, Virgin Australia and Qantas.
+For international flights, see Fiji Airways (was Air Pacific), Virgin Australia and Qantas.
 Air Fiji and Sun Air island hop around Fiji each and every day.
 Air Fiji’s network revolves around Suva while Sun Air fans out from Nadi.
 Pocket-sized Twin Otters and Islanders are used on many services, and you might even be invited to sit up front with the captain if you play your cards right!
 Seating is first come, first served, and passengers are often asked to swap seats with persons of greater or lesser girth if it’s considered necessary to balance the plane.
 On check-in you will be weighed along with your luggage.
 The aircraft cruise at low altitude, and on a sunny day, you’ll get some excellent views of the coral reefs from the air.
 On the flight from Suva to Nadi, it’s important that the pilot remembers that he’s headed west and not east as there are mountains a thousand metres high to cross.